 Initial funding from the Ministry of Science, Research and the Arts (MWK) to prepare proposals for Horizon 2020 can be requested through the Research Division.
 All Horizon 2020 proposals are eligible for initial funding regardless of whether the requester is a coordinator or partner of a mobility, collaborative or individual project (ERC grants).
 We recommend contacting the appropriate person in the Heidelberg Research Service as early as possible in the process.
 Heidelberg Research Service

-All proposals and documents are available on the Participant Portal.
+All proposals and documents are available on the Funding & Tender Opportunities Portal.
 The portal offers a subject search of the full Horizon 2020 Programme using individual programme components or key words.
-Note: You need to register on the Participant Portal in advance to participate in Horizon 2020.
-Participant Portal
+Note: You need to register on the Funding & Tender Opportunities Portal in advance to participate in Horizon 2020.
+Funding & Tender Opportunities Portal

 Please note that the reverse charge mechanism applies when services are exchanged with foreign partners (usually defined by a subcontract or invoice).
 Under this mechanism, the service recipient is responsible for payment of VAT, not the service provider.
 These costs should be budgeted in the project proposal.
 Contact Heidelberg Research Service for more information.